Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 Glock factory barrels are awesome.

-I know that it is popular to upgrade a Glock’s barrel but I have never understood why in most cases.
+I know that it is popular to upgrade a Glock’s barrel but I encourage you to consider using your factory barrel first if you have one handy because these OEM parts are great.

 The Glock barrel is reliable and plenty accurate.
 I didn’t go with one on this build because I thought it would be fun to avoid Glock brand parts.